MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/ixplogon-flushqueues.md

 ## Remarks

 The MAPI spooler calls the **IXPLogon::FlushQueues** method to advise the transport provider that the MAPI spooler is about to begin processing messages.
-The transport provider should call the [IMAPISupport::ModifyStatusRow](imapisupport-modifystatusrow.md) method to set an appropriate bit for its state in the **PR_STATUS_CODE** ( [PidTagStatusCode](pidtagstatuscode-canonical-property.md)) property of its status row.
+The transport provider should call the [IMAPISupport::ModifyStatusRow](imapisupport-modifystatusrow.md) method to set an appropriate bit for its state in the **PR_STATUS_CODE** ([PidTagStatusCode](pidtagstatuscode-canonical-property.md)) property of its status row.
 After updating its status row, the transport provider should return S_OK for the **FlushQueues** call.
 The MAPI spooler then starts sending messages, with the operation being synchronous to the MAPI spooler.

 To support its implementation of the [IMAPIStatus::FlushQueues](imapistatus-flushqueues.md) method, the MAPI spooler calls **IXPLogon::FlushQueues** for all logon objects for active transport providers that are running in a profile session.
 When a transport provider's **FlushQueues** method is called as a result of a client application call to **IMAPIStatus::FlushQueues**, the message processing occurs asynchronously to the client.

 ## See also

-#### Reference

 [IMAPIStatus::FlushQueues](imapistatus-flushqueues.md)